Bug #43586

 There is a bug fix which fixes CPU load and an inability sometimes for the algorithm to make progress.
 Some algorithm improvements like considering more low PG OSDs when trying to reduce high PG OSD.
 We also process one pool at a time, which avoids some spinning due to potential of large numbers of PGs.
 In addition, by default we only balance to within 5 PGs of the mean for each pool on each OSD.

-#16 Updated by David Zafman almost 4 years ago
+Updated by David Zafman about 4 years ago

-#17 Updated by Nathan Cutler over 3 years ago
+Updated by Nathan Cutler almost 4 years ago

 Thomas Schneider wrote: